hldohaga/upfnabp/methodandresults.md

 In each period there is a correlation between systolic BP and UPF intake.

 The regression models identify that age and sex are statistically significant contributors to the BP.

+The regression models identify that sodium intake is an important contributor to any optimal model.
+That when sodium intake is present UPF intake is no longer significant, but still has some effect.